LudumDare/ludumdare.com/content/resources/questions/how-do-i-reset-password.md

 If you get a `404` error, the account does not exist.

+## What if the account exists, and I don't know the email?
+After confirming the user page exists, please confirm the page is yours by browsing, checking if the games and blogs posted are you.

+Admittedly mixups like this arne't common, but they have happened.

 ## What does it mean to activate an account?
 When creating an account, you are sent a verification email.
 The email contains a link you must click to continue creating your account.

 The link takes you to a page where you choose your name and password.
 When finished, your account is activated.

 You cannot reset a password if you never completed verification, or activated your account.

 ## What if I don't have an account?